scherler/yarnWhitinYarn/README.md

 ```

 However I tested a couple of yarn version the problem exist in any of them.

+If you run the `run.sh` all works fine, but if you do `yarn 4` the issue occur.

+If you do either `npm run 3` or `npm run 4` it works fine.